 Thursday, September 12th from 5-7pm!

-Opened in 2015, the South Madison Partnership (SMP) is a UW–Madison initiative designed to meet the South Madison community’s needs and foster mutually beneficial relationships.
+Opened in 2015, the UW South Madison Partnership (UWSMP) is a UW–Madison initiative designed to meet the South Madison community’s needs and foster mutually beneficial relationships.
 Located in the Villager Mall, the physical space—equipped with classroom space, conference rooms, private meeting areas, and university resources—allows community members to engage with UW–Madison in a more accessible, meaningful way.